-Only 20 states and the District of Columbia prohibit discrimination in housing based on both sexual orientation and gender identity.
-Another two states ban discrimination in housing based on sexual orientation only.
+Only 22 states and the District of Columbia prohibit discrimination in housing based on both sexual orientation and gender identity.
+Another state, Wisconsin, bans discrimination in housing based on sexual orientation only.

-The Fair and Equal Housing Act was introduced in the House of Representatives by Reps.
-Scott Taylor (R-VA) and Brad Schneider (D-IL) on March 9, 2017, and in the Senate by Sen. Tim Kaine (D-VA) on June 8, 2017.
+The bipartisan Fair and Equal Housing Act was reintroduced in the House of Representatives by Reps.
+Brad Schneider (D-IL) and Brian Fitzpatrick (R-PA) on June 30, 2023.
+This bill has not yet been reintroduced in the Senate.